clustergarage/argus-controller/README.md

         Override the hostname used to verify the server certificate. (with -tls) -tls-skip-verify
-        Do not verify the certificate presented by the server. (default: false) -fimd string
+        Do not verify the certificate presented by the server. (default: false) -argusd string
-        The address of the FimD server.
+        The address of the ArgusD server.
 Only required if daemon is running out-of-cluster.
   -health integer
         The port to use for setting up the health check that will be used to monitor the controller.
   -prometheus integer